What are Youth Mental Health HUBS?

 The Hubs are community-led and youth-engaged.
 They target the needs, resources, and preferences of the local youth – including Indigenous and non-Indigenous youth.

-We are partnered with the Canadian Mental Health Association Alberta Division on the Hubs initiatives.
 It has also been our privilege to work alongside and learn from Elders, youth, families, and organizations who have contributed their wisdom, experience, and perspectives to this project.
 Elders, knowledge keepers, and cultural brokers have played a unique role in the initiative through ceremony, spiritual guidance, and consultation.
 We are grateful for their role modeling of traditional practices and for their commitment to building bridges through shared knowledge.